MarkWieczorek/idf-planets/in-the-news.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Hayabusa 2</h3>
+					<h3>Hayabusa 2 sample analysis</h3>
 				</header>
+				<p><b>January 23, 2023</b><br />
-				<p><b>January 23, 2023.</b> A new study of samples brought back from the Ryugu asteroid by the JAXA mission Hayabusa 2 helped to characterize and map different types of carbonate minerals within the samples.
+				A new study of samples brought back from the Ryugu asteroid by the JAXA mission Hayabusa 2 helped to characterize and map different types of carbonate minerals within the samples.
 A near-infrared hyperspectral microscope developed by IAS has been analyzing the entire collection of samples.
 Hundreds of carbonate-rich zones were detected, including small carbonate-rich grains and carbonate-rich inclusions within larger grains, that formed within the first millions of years of evolution of our Solar System.</p>
 				<ul class="actions">
 					<li><a href="https://www.ias.u-psud.fr/en/content/analyses-asteroid-ryugu-samples-micromega-shade-light-early-evolution-solar-system" class="button">Learn more</a></li>
 				</ul>